Student Health and Safety

 Late night walks around GBC’s downtown campuses can be intimidating.
 That’s why SAGBC’s Safewalk program is ensuring you don’t have to make those trips alone.

 Safewalk is a service that offers free walk accompaniment to anyone within 2km of George Brown’s campus.
-Our team of student staff is on-site at the Casa Loma, Waterfront, St. James and Hospitality campuses.
-Last year, the Safewalk team helped 1,716 students reach their destination safely – and the benefits of the Safewalk team go beyond that, with the student-staff reinforcing the feeling of security at George Brown.
+Our team of student staff is on-site at all three major campuses to ensure students reach their destination safely.

 Community Care Centre

-The SAGBC has a long history of advocating for marginalized communities – and our Community Care Centre is at the centre of that movement.
-The Community Care Centre is a place where students can connect to seek support or peer-to-peer counselling and access the resources to help them feel comfortable and empowered in their academic and social lives at George Brown.
+The Community Care Centre is a place where students can connect to seek support or peer-to-peer counselling, while accessing necessary resources to help empower them in their academic and social lives.

-Like most Canadian colleges, George Brown has come a long way in eliminating racism, sexism, homophobia, transphobia and other types of discrimination.
-But – also like Canadian colleges – it is not perfect.
-The Community Care Centre team is chasing that perfection, fighting on behalf of equity groups and marginalized communities on issues of social advocacy.
+The Community Care Centre team is chasing perfection, fighting on behalf of equity groups and marginalized communities on issues of social advocacy.

-The CCC’s services are available to all, but their programming emphasises the support of the following equity groups:
+The CCC’s services are available to all, but their programming emphasizes the support of the following equity groups:

 So if you encounter racism, sexism or homophobia – or if you have concerns about GBC’s policies on diversity and equity – reach out to the CCC team.
 We promise to fight for your voice and offer all the support you need.